The Astronaut Wives Club

-The Astronaut Wives Club is a 2015 American period drama television series developed by Stephanie Savage for ABC.
-It is based on Lily Koppel's 2013 book of the same name.
-The series tells the story of the wives of the Mercury Seven—America's first group of astronauts—who together formed the Astronaut Wives Club.
-Actresses Dominique McElligott, Yvonne Strahovski, JoAnna Garcia, Erin Cummings, Azure Parsons, Zoe Boyle, and Odette Annable play the roles of the astronauts' wives.
+The Astronaut Wives Club is an American period drama television series developed by Stephanie Savage for ABC.
+It was based on Lily Koppel's 2013 book of the same name.
+The series told the story of the wives of the Mercury Seven – America's first group of astronauts – who together formed the Astronaut Wives Club.
+Actresses Dominique McElligott, Yvonne Strahovski, JoAnna Garcia, Erin Cummings, Azure Parsons, Zoe Boyle, and Odette Annable played the roles of the astronauts' wives.

 The Astronaut Wives Club premiered on June 18, 2015.
 Following the completion of its run, the series' developer noted the series had been planned as a miniseries, telling a complete story.

-However, co-creator Stephanie Savage revealed in an interview with Variety that the producers were interested in making the series an anthology in case it gained a renewal for a second season.
+However, series creator Stephanie Savage revealed in an interview with Variety that the producers were interested in making the series an anthology in case it gained a renewal for a second season.
 Possible seasons would have featured wives of men in the 1920s, wives of World War II soldiers, wives of men who work on Wall Street, and wives of men in the 1980s, among other possible scenarios.